Bisexual Awareness Week and Bisexual Visibility Day

 A woman with pink hair is wearing rainbow dungarees and with her arms spread out she

-A woman hold up a Bisexual flag at Pride In London.
+A person holds up a Bisexual Pride Flag during the parade at Pride In London.
 Image: Shutterstock

 Why is Bisexual Awareness Important?